khpf88/Lisa-AI-Voice-Assistant/doc/architecture.md

 ### Step 1: Prove the Core Functionality (Achieved & Refined)

 The immediate goal of getting the core application working has been achieved and significantly refined.
-The system now features a robust, real-time, two-way voice pipeline with a declarative resource management system for its multi-engine TTS backend.
-This ensures stability and optimal performance by dynamically allocating resources based on both the selected engine's profile and live system stats.
+The system now features a robust, real-time, two-way voice pipeline with a declarative and dynamic resource management system for its multi-engine TTS backend.
+This ensures stability and optimal performance by dynamically allocating resources based on both the selected engine's profile and live system stats, with a minimum of two workers for the TTS engine.
 The application is also containerized via Docker Compose.

 ### Step 2: Refactor Lisa as a Dedicated Voice I/O Service